huimin230/iMOSCATO/README.md

 ## Introduction

-**iMOSCATO** is a Bayesian model that integrates spatial transcriptomics data and single-cell RNA sequencing (scRNA-seq) data to decompose cell-type mixtures of regularly distributed spots.
-It incorporates the lattice structure by employing a Markov random field prior to improve the accuracy of cell-type deconvolution.
-Moreover, iMOSCATO employ a feature selection mechanism to improve the algorithm efficiency, while allowing the discovery of discriminating genes whose expression levels are significantly different among cell types.
+**iMOSCATO** is a Bayesian model that integrates single-cell RNA sequencing (scRNA-seq) and spatially resolved transcriptomics data to to simultaneously decompose cell-type compositions of regularly distributed spots and identify the underlying spatial domains.
+It incorporates the lattice structure by employing a zero-inflated Dirichlet distribution to capture cell-type sparsity.

 ![iMOSCATO](figure/imoscato_workflow.png)